SQL Server Tutorial Advanced

 ALTER COLUMN YourSensitiveColumn

-ADD MASKING FUNCTION (PARTIAL(2, "XXX") WITH (FUNCTION_TYPE = 'default'));
+ADD MASKING FUNCTION (PARTIAL(2, `XXX`) WITH (FUNCTION_TYPE = 'default'));

 Conclusion

 Managing advanced SQL Server database testing environments is essential for delivering reliable and secure database applications.
 By understanding and implementing database provisioning, data generation, test automation, and data masking, you can maintain high-quality testing environments.
+Continue to explore and adapt advanced testing environment management techniques to meet the specific testing needs of your SQL Server databases and applications.